GentleZhu/HEER/preprocessing/Readme.md

 		<isMarriedto>:u

-With another **3** required input arguments:
+Another **3** required input arguments are:

 1. **ko-rate** stands for the knockout rate.
 It is a float.
 For example, 0.1 means you will knock out 10% of the original edges.

 2. **dataset-name** is the name that the output files will use as prefix.
 It is a string.
 For example, if the dataset-name is 'dblp' then the output fils will be named as 'dblp_xxx'.

-3.  **path-output** is the path that the generator will put files to.
+3.  **path-output** is the path where the generator will put files to.
 It is a string.

-And another **2** optional input arguments:
+And another **2** optional input arguments are:

 1. (optional)**sample-number** stands for the number of new edges you want to generate.
-It is aa integer.
-For exmaple, with knocked out edge AB, sample number =10 means you will generate 10 new edges with fixed node A and another 10 edges with fixed node B. Thn default sample number =10
+It is an integer.
+For exmaple, with knocked out edge AB, sample number =10 means you will generate 10 new edges with fixed node A and another 10 edges with fixed node B. Then default sample number =10

 2. (optional)**buffer-size** is the size of temporary trunk for output saving.
 It is an integer.
 The default buffer-size = 500000.